astronomer/docs/learn/scheduling-in-airflow.md

 title: "DAG scheduling and timetables in Airflow"
 sidebar_label: "Schedule DAGs"
 id: scheduling-in-airflow
-description: "Get to know Airflow scheduling concepts and different ways to schedule a DAG.
-Learn how timetables in Airflow 2.2 bring new flexibility to DAG scheduling."
+description: "Get to know Airflow scheduling concepts and different ways to schedule a DAG."
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 One of the fundamental features of Apache Airflow is the ability to schedule jobs.
 Historically, Airflow users scheduled their DAGs by specifying a `schedule` with a cron expression, a timedelta object, or a preset Airflow schedule.
-Timetables, released in Airflow 2.2, allow users to create their own custom schedules using Python, effectively eliminating the limitations of cron.
-With timetables, you can now schedule DAGs to run at any time.
-Datasets, introduced in Airflow 2.4, let you schedule your DAGs on updates to a dataset rather than a time-based schedule.
-For more information about datasets, see [Datasets and Data-Aware Scheduling in Airflow](airflow-datasets.md).
+Recent versions of Airflow have added new ways to schedule DAGs, including [data-aware scheduling with datasets](airflow-datasets.md) and [timetables](#timetables).

-In this guide, you'll learn Airflow scheduling concepts and the different ways you can schedule a DAG with a focus on timetables.
-All code used in this guide is available in the [airflow-scheduling-tutorial repository](https://github.com/astronomer/airflow-scheduling-tutorial).
+In this guide, you'll learn Airflow scheduling concepts and the different ways you can schedule a DAG.

 :::tip Other ways to learn